Tracardi/tracardi-api/docs/plugins/tutorial/part1.md

 configuration, so set_up method is not needed, we don't have connection to external systems, so close method is not needed either, we don't have an internal state of class, so `__init__` will be empty.

 Before we start, let's create a file in which we will write the code.
-The tracardi plugins are in the directory:
+The Tracardi plugins are in the directory:
 `/tracardi/process_engine/action/v1`.
 You can create your own catalog there or use an existing one.
 I will create my_plugin_folder directory and put my_plugin.py file in it.